 The history of the town can be discovered in various museums.
-One of them the “Museo de Historia Municipal”, also called “Palacio Cantero” wich was built in 1830 and is very well preserved.
-There you can get an idea of what houses of the upper class looked like and get an nice view on the city from a tower that belongs to the house.
+One of them the “Museo de Historia Municipal”, also called “Palacio Cantero” which was built in 1830 and is very well preserved.
+There you can get an idea of what houses of the upper class looked like and get a nice view of the city from a tower that belongs to the house.

 The entrance costs 2 CUC and 2 CUP for Cubans and residents.

-As Trinidad has many tourists there is also a lot nightlife and salsa dancing.
-Two of the most famous locations are the “casa de la musica”, open air on one of the main squares, and the “Disco Ayala” wich is a little outside of the city inside a cave.
+As Trinidad has many tourists there is also a lot of nightlife and salsa dancing.
+Two of the most famous locations are the “casa de la musica”, open air on one of the main squares, and the “Disco Ayala” which is a little outside of the city inside a cave.

-Make sure you try the cocktail Chanchánchara, wich is typical for the town.
+Make sure you try the cocktail Chanchánchara, which is typical for the town.